sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

         voting-rules : VotingRules,

-        ; Information that the authority wants to share about this ; vote, which is not for voting. notes : NoteSection,
+        ; Information that the authority wants to share about this ; vote, which is not itself voted upon. notes : NoteSection,

         ; Meta-information that the authorities vote on, which does